mikethwolff/AI-HC-Pneumonia-Detection-From-Chest-X-Ray/README.md

 ## AI for Healthcare
-The listed projects were part of th AI for Healthcare Nanodegree and are displayed in derivated form due to possible copyright restrictions.
+The listed project is part of the AI for Healthcare Nanodegree (Udacity).

 # Pneumonia-Detection-From-Chest-X-Ray
 This project culminates in a model that can classify a given chest x-ray for the presence or absence of pneumonia.